The Sister on ITV release date – Russell Tovey and cast, plus trailer and plot

 Is The Sister based on a true story?

-The four-part series is based on creator Neil Cross’ book Burial, which in turn was inspired by a nightmare The Sister creator Neil Cross had in 1985 about murdering a homeless man.
+For viewers wondering if The Sister is based on a true story, the four-part series is based on creator Neil Cross’ book Burial, which in turn was inspired by a nightmare The Sister creator Cross had in 1985 about murdering a homeless man.

 Speaking to RadioTimes.com and other press about the real-life inspiration behind the book, Cross also revealed that he himself had experienced a “haunting” – suggesting that the series will involve elements of the supernatural.